bilal-dotcom/blog/clplnoyob000009jo5iow3dqx.md

 * **The integrity** of data - the data has not been altered or compromised.

-**Availability** of networks and systems - they are accessible when needed.
+* **Availability** of networks and systems - they are accessible when needed.

 ### **Common Cybersecurity Threats**

 Some common cyber threats include:

-* **Phishing** - Fraudulent emails or messages designed to steal information.
+* **Phishing** - Fraudulent emails or messages are designed to steal information.
 Phishing attacks try to acquire sensitive information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity.
 Phishing emails often contain malicious attachments or links that install malware once opened.
 Spear phishing targets specific individuals within an organization, while whaling targets senior executives.

 * **Malware** - Malicious software like viruses, ransomware or spyware.
 Malware refers to any malicious software designed to damage or disrupt a system.
 Malware is one of the most common cyber threats organizations face.
 It attacks can infect systems through phishing emails, malicious websites, and USB drives.